Colorful Flowers at Sentosa

 Nature and Wild Life

-Casurina trees and other tropical trees inhabit the island.
+Casuarina trees and other tropical trees inhabit the island.
 Along the shoreline, the sea almond trees are spotted at various locations.
 The nuts are edible.
 Spot the kingfishers, hermit crabs and other wild creatures along the shoreline.
 So many brown eagles were spotted above the trees and fishing in the water.

 seats